haiwen/seafile-admin-docs/manual/extension/notification-server.md

 ## How to configure and run

-Since Seafile 12.0, we use docker container to deploy the notification server.
+Since Seafile 12.0, we use a separate Docker image to deploy the notification server.
 First download `notification-server.yml` to Seafile directory:

 ```sh
 wget https://manual.seafile.com/12.0/docker/notification-server.yml